 Students who receive a grade of "I" must contact the instructor immediately to make arrangements for completion of the course.
 The instructor sets a reasonable time limit in which the work must be completed, and a written agreement is signed by both the instructor and student.
+Incomplete grades will be calculated the same as an "F" for GPA purposes until the grade is changed.
 If, at the end of that time, the work has not been completed, the instructor changes the "I" to an "F." Completed work receives the appropriate letter grade.
 In-progress grades not completed within one semester automatically become an "F."